|

 Closure of St James's Church and Graveyard

 Due to decline in numbers of the Protestant congregation, St James’s Church was closed as a place of worship in 1963.
 Thereafter the church was cleared of its furniture and fittings and used for commercial purposes, first as a cash-and-carry and then by Lighting World, which ceased business in 2009.
 In 1987-88 a state-sponsored community project, of whose committee the writer had the honour to serve as chairman, tidied up the graveyard and recorded its inscriptions (see first two publications listed below).
-Thereafter St James's Graveyard fell back into a state of neglect until acquired in 2010 by Dublin City Council, which is currently engaged in a programme of conservation works with a view hopefully to re-opening the site to public access.
+Thereafter St James's Graveyard fell back into a state of neglect until acquired in 2010 by Dublin City Council, which committed itself to a programme of conservation works with a view hopefully to re-opening the site to public access.
+Unfortunately, as of July 2024 St James's Graveyard has been allowed to fall into neglect again and a large part is covered with Ragwort, a noxious and invasive weed, meaning that the site is to all intents and purposes inaccessible and most gravestones cannot be read.
+Senior management of Dublin City Council has noted the writer's concerns but will not discuss them further.

 St James's Church, now housing the Pearse Lyons Distillery, with